MichalLytek/type-graphql/docs/types-and-fields.md

 }
 ```

-As you could see, for `id` property of `Recipe` we've passed `type => ID` and for `value` field of `Rate` - `type => Int`.
-This way we can overwrite the inferred type from reflection metadata.
-You can read more about the ID and Int scalars in [the scalars docs](scalars.md).
+As we can see, for the `id` property of `Recipe` we passed `type => ID` and for the `value` field of `Rate` we passed `type => Int`.
+This way we can overwrite the inferred type from the reflection metadata.
+We can read more about the ID and Int scalars in [the scalars docs](scalars.md).
 There is also a section about the built-in `Date` scalar.

-Also the `user` property doesn't have `@Field()` decorator - this way we can hide some properties of our data model.
-In this case we need to store in database `user` info inside `Rate` object to prevent multiple rates but we don't want to make it public, accessible to every API consumer.
+Also the `user` property doesn't have a `@Field()` decorator - this way we can hide some properties of our data model.
+In this case, we need to store the `user` field of the `Rate` object to the database in order to prevent multiple rates, but we don't want to make it publicly accessible.

-Note that if a field of an object type is purely calculable (eg. `averageRating` from `ratings` array) and you don't want to pollute the class signature, you can omit it and just implement the field resolver (described in [resolvers doc](resolvers.md)).
+Note that if a field of an object type is purely calculable (e.g. `averageRating` from `ratings` array) and we don't want to pollute the class signature, we can omit it and just implement the field resolver (described in [resolvers doc](resolvers.md)).